2023 Best Electrical Engineering Schools in Oregon

 After completing their degree, EE graduates from Oregon State carry an average student debtload of $25,321.
 The average monthly payment of a loan this size is about $522, assuming that the borrower is on a 10-year repayment plan.

 Out of the 5 schools in Oregon that were part of this year’s ranking, George Fox University landed the # 3 spot on the list.
-Located in the fringe town of Newberg, GFU is a private not-for-profit school with a small student population.
+Located in the fringe town of Newberg, GFU is a private not-for-profit college with a small student population.

 After completing their degree, EE graduates from OIT carry an average student debtload of $27,773.